mengzeshao/deeprag/README.md

 Initially, I adopted mainstream Embedding RAG solutions, but the Q&A accuracy was unsatisfactory, especially for questions involving multiple knowledge points and deep semantics.
 Often, relevant content wasn't retrieved at the outset, leading to incorrect answers.
 I tried various methods to improve recall, including adjusting document structure, modifying chunking strategies, switching Embedding models, introducing hybrid search, and adding reranking models.
 Frankly, the results were underwhelming.

 This led me to a deeper investigation into RAG, where I discovered that mainstream vector-based solutions have significant shortcomings, their capabilities far inferior to those of LLMs themselves.
-This realization sparked what I consider my proudest innovation: a self-developed, LLM-based, global, deep, non-vectorial RAG solution.
+This realization sparked what I consider my proudest innovation: a self-developed, LLM-based, non-vectorial, global, deep, Autonomous RAG solution.
 In this system, the LLM orchestrates the entire RAG process.
 I've named it **LLM RAG**.
 It can even perform "Deep Research" on private knowledge bases, hence an alternative name: **Deep RAG**.
 On our evaluation dataset, the recall rate reached a staggering **100%**!
 This approach completely redefines the three core stages: Segmentation, Indexing, and Retrieval.

 ---